 People cannot get COVID-19 from going swimming in pools, hot tubs, spas, or water play areas, according to the Centers for Disease Control and Prevention.
 Even though it appears that the coronavirus CAN live in water, it probably wouldn’t be present in a high enough concentration to infect a person.
+At this point, it’s safe to swim, because you won’t catch COVID-19 in a pool.

 “There is no evidence that the virus that causes COVID-19 can be spread to people through the water in pools, hot tubs, spas, or water play areas,” the CDC said.
 “Proper operation and maintenance (including disinfection with chlorine and bromine) of these facilities should inactivate the virus in the water.”